Open Access | Introducing: DOI registration!

 When in doubt, ask us!

-The university management recommends that its members publish research results according to the principles of Open Access.
-Publishing in a peer-reviewed open access journal is recommended.
+The Open Access Policy of the THWS reads: The university management recommends that its members publish research results in accordance with the principles of Open Access.

-All full-time professors and research assistants at the THWS are eligible for funding.
+All full-time professors and academic staff at THWS as corresponding authors are eligible for funding under the Publication Fund.

 The library acts as THWS' central issuing office for DOIs.